"I get commissions for purchases made through links in this post."

 6. Xu Xin

 Xu Xin, born January 8, 1990, is a professional player from China.
 In 2013, he first reached the No. 1 position in the World Ranking after becoming the winner in the ITTF World Tour Grand Finals in December 2012.
-Since then, he has achieved many medals in many international competitions, making himself one of the greatest ping pong players of all time.
+Since then, he has achieved many medals in many international competitions, making himself one of the best ping pong players of all time.

 Xu Xin is a penhold grip player, following the footsteps of former champions such as Wang Hao and Ma Lin.
 His long arms and frame enable him to move quickly and reach his ball widely.
 His arms give him the ability to execute a graceful, unique forehand loop.
 He has also adopted the reverse penhold backhand grip (RPB), a recent development for China’s penholders, allowing a two-winged attack.
 He still uses a traditional penhold (Chinese) backhand to lob and push the ball with the forehand side of his racket.